soenneker/soenneker.utils.autobogus/README.md

 dotnet add package Soenneker.Utils.AutoBogus
 ```

+⚠️ A Bogus `Faker` takes a long time to initialize.
+It's recommended that a single instance of `AutoFaker` be used if possible.
+The static usage of `AutoFaker.Generate<>()` should be avoided (as it creates a new `Faker`), but is available.

 ## Notes

-This is a work in progress.
+- This is a work in progress.
 Contribution is welcomed.

-⚠️ A Bogus `Faker` takes a long time to initialize, so AutoFaker will mirror Faker in this sense.

-It's recommended that a single instance of `AutoFaker` be used if possible.
-The static usage of `AutoFaker.Generate<>()` should be avoided (as it creates a new `Faker`), but is available.

 ## Benchmarks